Celebrating God's Faithfulness! Welcome!

 Good books spark the imagination and draw us toward God by helping us think on whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, whatever is excellent or praiseworthy (Philippians 4:8).

-You can come to Zion for in person conversation or tune in on Zoom.
+You can come to Zion for in person in the library at noon or tune in on Zoom.
 Send a request to Pastor John for a Zoom invitation.
 The invitation will be sent before noon.

 As always, you may order the books from Beaverdale Books or the bookseller or library of your choice.
 Beaverdale Books can be reached at info@beaverdalebooks.com or 515.279.5400